 “They are behind in the ability to understand spoken language; if this is not diagnosed, it is easy to assume the child is simply not paying attention.”

 TBI (traumatic brain injury).
-Has there been any recent head trauma during play?
-Even months ago?
+Has there been any recent trauma to the head during sports or play?
+Even if it was months ago?

-If a doctor or social worker has told you, “Your child has ADHD,” this really means your child has been exhibiting a minimal number of symptoms that fit criteria for an ADHD diagnosis.
+If a pediatrician or social worker has said to you, “Your child has ADHD,” this really means your child has been exhibiting a minimal number of symptoms that may fit criteria for an ADHD diagnosis.